Data Analysis and Visualization in R

 This lecture is given in the winter term:

-Lectures and exercises are held at the TUM-Inf, Boltzmannstr.
-3, 85748 Garching
+Lectures and exercises are held on the Garching campus of the TUM.

 This module for students in bioinformatics, master students of Data Engineering and Analytics, and master students of Biomedical Computing teaches methodologies and good practice of data science using R.